Youth Development Specialist

 What you will be doing

-• Facilitating one-hour life-skills workshops for K-8 cohorts covering public speaking, focus, feedback, and other foundational skills, modifying the playbook and creating new sessions when you identify a need
+• Facilitating one-hour life-skills workshops for K-8 cohorts, covering topics such as public speaking, focus, and exchanging feedback

-• Conducting daily one-on-one and small-group motivation sessions that drive every student to 100% completion of their weekly app goals, leveraging Coachbot analytics, Alpha's incentive structures (school currency, leaderboards), and your relationship with each student to overcome resistance
+• Conducting daily one-on-one and small-group motivation sessions designed to drive every student to 100% of their weekly app targets, leveraging Coachbot analytics and Alpha's incentive structures (school currency, leaderboards)

-• Delivering the Test2Pass (Alpha's mastery-based assessment) for each life skill, and supporting students who do not pass until they achieve mastery
+• Delivering the Test2Pass mastery assessment for each life skill, then providing additional coaching to any student who does not pass until mastery is achieved

 What you will NOT be doing

-• Passively monitoring students at computers; motivation in this role is active, personal, and persistent
+• Supervising students at computers; motivation work here is active and interpersonal

 Key responsibilities

-Ensure every student in your K-8 cohort completes their weekly learning goals, achieves mastery of each life skill, and finishes the year reporting they loved you.
+Ensure that every student in your K-8 cohort meets their weekly learning targets, masters each life skill, and finishes the year reporting they loved school.

 Candidate requirements

-• Willing to work on-site at an Alpha campus in Scottsdale (Phoenix), AZ; Denver, CO; Oklahoma City, OK; Tulsa, OK; Nashville, TN; Austin, TX; Brownsville, TX; Fort Worth, TX; Houston, TX (Central, South, or The Woodlands); Park City, UT - relocation support available
+• Willing to work on-site at an Alpha campus in Scottsdale, AZ; Oklahoma City and Tulsa, OK; Nashville, TN; Dallas, Plano, Fort Worth, Houston, and Brownsville, TX; Springfield, MA; or Park City, UT - relocation support provided

-• Minimum of 3 years of direct experience working with K-8 students (classroom teaching, coaching, tutoring, camp counseling, or youth program leadership)
+• At least 3 years of direct experience working with K-8 (elementary and middle school) students: classroom teaching, tutoring, athletic coaching, camp leadership, or youth program work

 Nice to have

-• Background in youth sports coaching, debate, camp leadership, theater, or after-school programs where you held direct responsibility for motivating students toward defined goals
+• Experience coaching youth athletics, debate, drama, camp leadership, or after-school programs where you were directly accountable for students achieving a specific goal

 Meet a successful candidate